swiftlang/swift-evolution/proposals/nnnn-closure-isolation-control.md

 Explicit annotation has the benefit of disabling inference rules and the potential that they lead to a formal isolation that is not preferred.
 For example, there are circumstances where it is beneficial to guarantee that a closure is `nonisolated` therefore knowing that its execution will hop off the current actor.
 Explicit annotation also offers the ability to identify a mismatch of intention, such as a case where the developer expected `nonisolated` but inference landed on actor-isolated, and the closure is mistakenly used in an isolated context.
 Using explicit annotation, the developer would receive a diagnostic about a `nonisolated` closure being used in an actor-isolated context which helpfully identifies this mismatch of intention.

 Additionally, there is a difference in how isolation inheritance behaves via the experimental attribute `@_inheritActorContext` (as used by `Task.init`) for isolated parameters vs actor isolation: global actor isolatation is inherited by `Task`'s initializer closure argument, whereas an actor-isolated parameter is not inherited.
 This makes it challenging to build intuition around how isolation inheritance works.
-It also makes some kinds of concurrency patterns impossible to use without being overly restrictive.
+It also makes the concurrency pattern impossible  to allow a non-Sendable type to create a new Task that can mutate self.

 ```swift
 class NonSendableType {